Bratwurst04/Kobra-Max-SKR3EZ-Klipper/docs/config/config.md

 >
 > as *Start g-code* in your slicer
 - The LED macro is just for a visual representation of when the Klipper firmware on the Rpi Zero 2W is started and I can connect to it.
 Since i don't have a screen connected *yet*, that's tho only way except retrying constantly.

+## [accessories.cfg(./accessories.cfg)
+- Currently just a button for the print-head LED

 ## Extensions

 ### [KAMP_SETTINGS.cfg](./KAMP_SETTINGS.cfg)